anyav77/e15/independent-study/README.md

     ```

 4.  [laravel-video](https://github.com/imanghafoori1/laravel-video) package was released by imanghafoori1 in 2020.
 It seems to be limited to locally hosted videos.
-While early attempts to develop media streaming in Laravel reference issues with playback, in perticular with Google Chrome, laravel-video package seems to fix this problem with v2.0.2 release.
+While early attempts to develop media streaming in Laravel reference issues with playback, in particular with Google Chrome, laravel-video package seems to fix this problem with v2.0.2 release.

 It's recommended to install a database prior to installing the package.
 If the database is missing during the install, testing the package will return an error.